The rm (remove) command is one of the essential Linux utilities that every basic to pro user should know, their working and usage.

 Below is the output of the above command.

-Use “-v” to enable the verbose mode to get the list of all files deleted inside the directory recursively on the terminal screen, as shown below.
+Use “-v” to turn on the verbose mode and see a list of all the deleted files inside the directory, as shown below, on the terminal screen.

 $ rm -rv demodir/